julius-boettger/dotfiles/README.md

 # Installation (Desktop)

 - The following guide explains installation on a [NixOS](https://nixos.org/) desktop system.
 - ⚠️ I try to make this config as modular and hardware independent as it makes sense for my time, but you might still have to change some things to make it work with your hardware.
-The current configuration assumes:
-    - a dual-monitor setup (for some later mentioned keybinds)
-    - a stationary/dektop system (you _could_ try it out on a portable system, but would probably miss things like a battery or wifi indicator)
 - If you still want to try setting this up, here you go...

 First install [NixOS](https://nixos.org/) and set it up far enough to have `git`, a network connection and a text editor available.